zopefoundation/grok/doc/tutorial.rst

 .. include:: groktut/reading_url_parameters2/src/sample/app.py
   :literal:

-Restart Zope, and see it can now deal with missing parameters (they default to ``0``).
+Restart the server, and see it can now deal with missing parameters (they default to ``0``).

 Simple forms